-As it is, the code can easily run large simulations containing 512 000 elements, which for instance could correspond to a $80^3$ or a $160 \times 160 \times 20$ grid (i.e. up to a 1.6-1.8 million dofs).
-However, $100^3$ grids remain nearly intractable.
+As it is, the code can easily run large simulations containing 512 000 elements, which for instance could correspond to a 80^3 or a $160 \times 160 \times 20$ grid (i.e. up to a 1.6-1.8 million dofs).
+However, 100^3 grids remain nearly intractable.
 When using an iterative solver, the memory limitation is alleviated but the outer iterations may converge very/too slowly for practical use.
+Nevertheless, the presented 3-D benchmark with high viscosity ratios

-Nevertheless, the presented 3-D benchmark with high viscosity ratios show that grids of the order of $128^3$ elements ( $\sim 6.5$ million dofs) are tractable.
+5 for practical use.
+Nevertheless, the presented 3-D benchmark with high viscosity ratios show that grids of the order of 1283 elements (~ 6.5 million dofs) are tractable.

-Other massively parallel codes, such as CITCOM, ASPECT, LAMEM, UNDERWORLD, PTATIN to cite a few can tackle much larger systems and I have listed in Table 5 a few dozens or so published articles of the past four years involving 3-D numerical modelling at lithospheric-scale (typically involving rifting or subduction) alongside the resolution that was used (measured in elements or cells).
+Other massively parallel codes, such as CITCOM, ASPECT, LAMEM, UNDERWORLD, PTATIN to cite a few can tackle much larger systems and I have listed in Table 5 a few dozens or so published articles of the past four years involving 3-D numerical modelling

+- at lithospheric-scale (typically involving rifting or subduction) alongside the resolution that was used (measured in elements or cells).
 While this list is not meant to be extensive, it represents fairly accurately the state-of-the-art and one sees that the algebraic system sizes used with ELEFANT in the present article compare nicely with those used in the current literature.
-The discussion on parallel scaling and total run times for these models is however voluntarily left out as it would represent a substantial body of work which is outside of the scope of the present work.
+The discussion on parallel scaling and total run times for these models is however voluntarily left out as it would represent a substantial body of work - which is outside of the scope of the present work.

 The present article is intended to present the code in a thorough and centralised manner.
-ELEFANT has already been used in several scientific publications: it served as a representative code for the Marker-in-Cell technique in a work investigating the use of Level Set Functions in geodynamics (Hillebrand et al., 2014) and in another work about the ASPECT code (Thieulot et al., 2014a); it was used to carry out some simple modelling of the Ethiopian rift (Philippon et al., 2014), run benchmark subduction models Quinquis et al. (2014) and brittle wedges models (Buiter et al., 2014), and to look at subduction initiation near ocean ridges (Maffione et al., 2014); finally it was used alongside many other codes to carry out two- and three-dimensional slab detachment experiments (Thieulot et al., 2014b).
+ELEFANT has already been used in several scientific publications: it served as a representative code for the Marker-in-Cell technique in a work investigating the

+- 20 use of Level Set Functions in geodynamics (Hillebrand et al., 2014) and in another work about the ASPECT code (Thieulot et al., 2014a); it was used to carry out some simple modelling of the Ethiopian rift (Philippon et al., 2014), run benchmark subduction models Quinquis et al. (2014) and brittle wedges models (Buiter et al., 2014), and to look at subduction initiation near ocean ridges (Maffione et al., 2014); finally it was used - 25 alongside many other codes to carry out two- and three-dimensional slab detachment experiments (Thieulot et al., 2014b).